dragon7-fc/misc/algorithm/LeetCode/README.md

 ```
 * [Medium] [Solution] 950.
 Reveal Cards In Increasing Order

-### buffer greedy max from end then filter from start
+### buffer greedy max from end then filter from start and try to match as much as possible
 ```c++
 class Solution {
 public: